chuang-yao/hacktest/README.md

 There is much to be improved.
 We are looking at the following potential improvements:

-- implement a `pandas`-style dataframe class that stores pricing data in contiguous memory for efficient fast access.
+- implement a `pandas`-style dataframe class that stores pricing data in contiguous memory for faster and easier access.
 - make the event-handling mechanics asynchronous.
 - supporting more complicated trading strategies.
-- try to hook the system with real-time data and see if it works.
+- try to hook the system up with real-time data and see if it works.